laravel/docs/vite.md

 <a name="ssr"></a>
 ## Server-Side Rendering (SSR)

 The Laravel Vite plugin makes it painless to set up server-side rending with Vite.
-Create your SSR entry point, for example at `resources/js/ssr.js`, and specify the entry point by passing a configuration option to the Laravel plugin:
+To get started, create an SSR entry point at `resources/js/ssr.js` and specify the entry point by passing a configuration option to the Laravel plugin:

 ```js
 import { defineConfig } from 'vite';